Blog

 - Depth: Knowledge about storage devices isn’t just about understanding hard drives.
 Today, information can be stored on SSDs, cloud servers, memory cards, and even IoT devices.

-- Relevance: Each storage type has its own set of vulnerabilities and ways of storing data.
+- Relevance: Each storage type has its own set of vulnerabilities and data storage methods.
 Being adept at accessing and analyzing these devices is foundational for extracting evidence.

 3. Computer Operating Systems: